 First of all, let’s be clear—for much of the 70s and 80s, threats to computer security were clear and present.
 But, these threats were in the form of malicious insiders reading documents they shouldn’t.
 The practice of computer security revolving around governance risk and compliance (GRC) therefore evolved separately from the history of computer security software.
 (Anyone remember the Orange Books?)

-Network breaches and malware did exist and were used for malicious ends during the early history of computers, however.
+Network breaches and malware did exist and were used for malicious ends and cybercrime during the early history of computers, however.
 The Russians, for example, quickly began to deploy cyberpower as a weapon.
 In 1986, the German computer hacker Marcus Hess hacked an internet gateway in Berkeley, and used that connection to piggyback on the Arpanet.
 He hacked 400 military computers, including mainframes at the Pentagon, with the intent of selling their secrets to the KGB.
 He was only caught when an astronomer named Clifford Stoll detected the intrusion and deployed a honeypot technique.

 At this point in the history of cyber security, computer viruses began to become less of an academic prank, and more of a serious threat.
 Increasing network connectivity meant that viruses like the Morris worm nearly wiped out the early internet, which began to spur the creation of the first antivirus software.